aharonadav/ansible/ec2scheduler/README.md

 **Ansible**

 ***Important:***

-Make sure you have Ansible and AWS-CLI installed, beore you are running the Playbook.
+ Make sure you have Ansible and AWS-CLI installed, before you are running the Playbook.
+---

 Edit the parameters in the file "ec2scheduler/vars/main.yml":
 - ec2_access_key